 #3 Make sure you test yourself regularlyIt may seem like there are enough tests coming up to keep you occupied, but setting yourself short quizzes can help you to remember information.

 It will also help to prepare you for an exam environment.

-Past papers are a ready-made source of tests, but you should also think about working with a friend or family member, or using the flash cards in this pack, to test your knowledge.
+Past papers are a ready-made source of tests, but you should also think about working with a friend or family member, or using flash cards, to test your knowledge.
 And the good news is, research suggests that if you struggle to remember something in a self-test scenario, you are more likely to remember it come your actual exam!